loksundar/UpGrad_CaseStudy/README.md

 ## Contact
-Created by [@mohinia09] - feel free to contact me!
+Created by [@loksundar] - feel free to contact me!

 <!-- Optional -->